LI7XI/AudioAnalyzerDocs/docs/handler-types/fft/band-cascade-transformer.md

 Allows you to combine several cascades into one set of final values.

-!>The source of this handler must be of [FFT](/docs/handler-types/fft/fft.md) handler chain.
+!>The source of this handler must be of type [BandResampler](/docs/handler-types/fft/band-resampler.md).

 ## BandCascadeTransformer Parameters